Lindsey Stirling: 2013–2014: First World Tour and Shatter Me

 Almost a year after its official release, Stirling's self-titled studio album was re-released on October 29, 2013, as an exclusive deluxe version featuring newly recorded versions and remixes of her best-known songs such as "Crystallize", "Elements", and "Transcendence".
 Target carried four bonus tracks while all other retailers had two additional tracks.
-Stirling sold 10,000 copies of her extended-version album in the first week of sales, which was a record for her, and her album as it peaked from No. 79 to No. 23, becoming its highest position in Billboard 200.
-Days before, she had performed on Conan on October 24.
+Stirling sold 10,000 copies of her extended-version album in the first week, a record for her, and her album surged from No. 79 to No. 23, its peak position in the Billboard 200.
+Days earlier, she had performed on Conan on October 24.

 On November 3, 2013, Stirling and Pentatonix's version of "Radioactive" won a YouTube Music Award in the category Response of the Year.
 Stirling also performed during the live-streamed event.
-On December 16, Stirling announced the first tour dates in Canada and U.S. on her 2014 World Tour; some pre-sales were sold out after the first day of selling and the first concert to be sold out was in Portland, Oregon on January 29.
+On December 16, Stirling announced the first tour dates in Canada and U.S. on her 2014 World Tour; some pre-sales were sold out after the first day and the first concert to be sold out was in Portland, Oregon, on January 29.

 Stirling appeared on several Billboard 2013 year-end charts; notably, No. 3 on Classical Album Artists, No. 2 on Classical Albums, and No. 3 on Dance/Electronic Albums (both for Lindsey Stirling).

 At the beginning of 2014, Stirling's self-titled album hit gold in Poland, received its first platinum certification in Germany and later on in Austria.
 Stirling received her first RIAA gold certification on February 4 for her hit single "Crystallize".
-On February 26, Stirling released her debut album in France which entered the charts at number 17 selling 4,900 copies in its first week of sales.
-On March 5, Stirling performed three concerts at the El Plaza Condesa in Mexico City, being her first time to do so in Latin America.
+On February 26, Stirling released her debut album in France which entered the charts at number 17 selling 4,900 copies in its first week.
+On March 5, Stirling performed three concerts at the El Plaza Condesa in Mexico City, her first concerts in Latin America.

 In 2014, Stirling was nominated for the Echo music award in two categories: Crossover National/International and Newcomer International, receiving the Crossover National/International award on March 28.

 On March 12, 2014, Stirling posted a video announcing her second studio album, Shatter Me, would be released in May.
 She also created a PledgeMusic account where consumers could buy her new album, signed or not, and also exclusive items, such as signed posters, personalized videos, and even Skype calls with Stirling herself.
 At the end of the first day, the signed Shatter Me CD was already sold out.
 On March 25, Stirling officially released her first single from Shatter Me, entitled "Beyond the Veil", along with its accompanying music video.
 On April 3, Stirling posted that she collaborated with Owl City for his fifth album.
 The song, "Beautiful Times", was released on April 8.